 Sweet Potato Sushi Rolls

-Since sweet potato sushi is obviously an Americanized version of the cuisine, why not take things a few steps further?
-I decided to replace the sushi rice with a wild rice mix.
-I thought the chewy texture would combine nicely with the creamy sweet potato – I wasn’t disappointed!
+Since this recipe is obviously an Americanized version of the cuisine, why not take things a few steps further?
+I decided to replace the sushi rice with a wild rice mix, thinking the chewy texture would combine nicely with the creamy sweet potato—I wasn’t disappointed!

 I buy my wild brown rice mix from the bulk section of our local health food store.
 If you don’t have that option, Lundberg Wild Blend appears to be very similar.
 I added a little extra cooking water to make the rice stickier.